Professional Standards Unit

 Information Access & Privacy

 This unit utilizes various investigative techniques conducted in both uniform and plain clothes, and includes officers that are trained in tactical surveillance, intelligence gathering, offender management and forensic interviewing.
-CRU officers investigate a wide variety of criminal behaviours such as sexual offences, fraud, robbery and other serious criminal offences.
+GIU officers investigate a wide variety of criminal behaviours such as sexual offences, fraud, robbery and other serious criminal offences.
 These investigations require correspondence with Crown counsel, the submission of court order requests and liaising with numerous law enforcement partners.
 Arrests are often the result of days, weeks or months of investigation.

 An intelligence officer works alongside crime analysts to identify crime trends, prolific offenders, and predictability of incidents.
-This unit also liaises with other police and law enforcement agencies and the safety representatives of our transit partners in order to address safety the needs of the region.
+This unit also liaises with other police and law enforcement agencies and the safety representatives of our transit partners in order to address the safety needs of the region.

 Operations Communication Centre